Assistance programs Atlantic County.

 Low income families, seniors, and households in crisis can get assistance.
-Find the agencies (churches, charities, and government) below to apply at.
+Find the agencies (churches, charities, and government social service offices) below to apply at for financial help.
 Get grants for paying rent, loans for mortgage help, free food or hot meals, clothes, gas or daycare vouchers, and more.
-There are programs in Atlantic County that combine emergency financial aid for bills (utilities and more) with long term support.
+There are programs in Atlantic County as well as city that combine emergency financial aid for bills (utilities and more) with long term support.

-Locate resources and programs that help with bills and expenses
+Locate financial assistance that help with bills and expenses in Atlantic County

 The Atlantic Human Resources, Inc. provides dozens of resources and services that try to improve the quality of life and promote self sufficiency on residents.
 There are dozens of different programs available.
 Some of them include those noted below.
 To learn more or apply, contact them at 1 South New York Ave.
 Suite 303, Atlantic City, NJ 08401 or dial 609-348-4131.